stevehanson/shanson-co/source/about.html.markdown

 - [Instagram (private)](https://instagram.com/steve_hanson)
 - [Stack Overflow](https://stackoverflow.com/users/680847/steve-hanson)

-The best way to get in touch with me is [by email](mailto:stephen@shanson.co?subject=Hello from shanson.co) or LinkedIn if we are connected there.
+The best way to get in touch with me is [by email](mailto:stephen@shanson.co?subject=Hello from shanson.co) or LinkedIn if we are connected there, though I might not check that as frequently.

 #### Behind the curtain